sfbrigade/data-covid19-sfbayarea/data_models/README.md

         -- snip --
 ```

-The `series` object is a dictionary keyed by the county name (e.g. "San Francisco"), with values being a list of flat dictionaries with with each of the fields described in `meta_from_source`, one for each day on which an observation was made.
+The `series` object is a dictionary keyed by the machine-friendly formatted county name (e.g. "san_francisco"), with values being a list of flat dictionaries with with each of the fields described in `meta_from_source`, one for each day on which an observation was made.
 As described above, null or default values are represented as `-1`.

 ```
         {